jsfuentes/YC-Signal/README.md

 *Can also not shell and prefix any command with `pipenv run` i.e `pipenv run flask run``*

 ### Optional changes
+#### Using +srv mongo url
+Uncomment two lines in config to enable ssl

-#### Changing Database
+#### Removing Schema
-Mongoengine is currently setup which enforces a schema on a document database.
-If you don't want a enforced schema, you do need to remove the references in config.py, __init__.py, and the registration route in main/views.py.
+You must remove Mongoengine which enforces the schema on a document database.
+If you don't want a enforced schema, you need to change all the db accesses in user, delete models.py, and remove mongoengine in __init__.py